 – to set up legal contracts for letting and hiring space

-– to monitor our activity for reporting to funders
+– to monitor projects and report outcomes to funders

 – for marketing purposes such as newsletters and event registrations

-The lawful basis for processing your data is:
+The lawful basis for processing your data under GDPR is:

 - Article 6(1)(c) processing is necessary for the compliance of a legal obligation to which to controller is subject.

-- GDPR Article 6 (1) (a) consent of the data subject
+- Article 6 (1) (a) consent of the data subject